golang/proposal/design/24543/safe-points-everywhere.md

 addition to stack maps, and to emit these for as many program counters as possible.
-The runtime would use a signal (or `GetThreadContext` on Windows, or a note on Plan9) to retrieve each thread's register state, including the stack and register map at the interrupted PC.
+The runtime would use a signal (or `GetThreadContext` on Windows, or a note on Plan9) to retrieve each thread's register state, from which it could get the stack and register map for the interrupted PC.
 The garbage collector would then treat live pointers in registers just as it treats live pointers on the stack.